MEGAVISOR/static-page1/README.md

 Static-Pages
 ============

-All sattic resourses of MEGAVISOR-project:
+All static resources of MEGAVISOR-project:

-#PHOTOPIZZA
+- PHOTOPIZZA